-We are having volunteer days every Thursday on the farm - unless otherwise posted.
+We have volunteer days every Thursday on the farm - unless otherwise posted.
 We are hoping to offer one Saturday volunteer opportunity per month, in order to accommodate those who are only available on weekends.
 This page should be updated regularly so that you may stay up to date on what we have done, and what we will be doing by simply checking back here often.
 Bookmark this page to return easily - and if you find out of date information here, please feel free to let us know!

 Here are the upcoming summer volunteer days.
 Let us know you are coming! - please RSVP in advance using the form below, and for Thursdays indicate if you will come for the morning or afternoon session.
 Thanks!

 and 1 Saturday each month

 Please complete the volunteer form below including the dates AND TIMES that you plan to attend!

 We take a lunch for 30 minutes between sessions.
 You can definitely sign up for both sessions and stay the whole day with us - we like that.